-Letter Grade Numerical Equivalents Grade Point Grasp of Subject Matter Other qualities expected of students : Excellent: Studowledge base. dent show vs original thinking, analytic and synthetic ability, critical evaluations, and A+ 90-100 4.0 Profound and Creative Strong evidence of original thought, of analytic and synthetic ability; sound and penetrating critical evaluations which identify assumptions of those they study as well as their own; mastery of an extensive knowledge base Α 85-89 4.0 Outstanding А- 80-84 3.7 Excellent Clear evidence of original thinking, of analytic and synthetic ability; sound critical evaluations; broad knowledge base B RANGE: Good: Student shows critical capacity and analytic ability, understanding of relevant issues, familiarity with the literature.
+Letter Grade Numerical Equivalents Grade Point Grasp of Subject Matter Other qualities expected of students A RANGE: Excellent: Student shows original thinking, analytic and synthetic ability, critical evaluations, and broad knowledge base. А+ 90-100 4.0 Profound and Creative Strong evidence of original thought, of analytic and synthetic ability; sound and penetrating critical evaluations which identify assumptions of those they study as well as their own; mastery of an extensive knowledge base Α 85-89 4.0 Outstanding A- 80-84 3.7 Excellent Clear evidence of original thinking, of analytic and synthetic ability; sound critical evaluations; broad knowledge base B RANGE: Good: Student shows critical capacity and analytic ability, understanding of relevant issues, familiarity with the literature.
 B+ 77-79 3.3 Very Good Good critical capacity and analytic ability; reasonable understanding of relevant issues; good familiarity with the literature В 73-76 3.0 Good В- 70-72 2.7 Satisfactory at a post- baccalaureate level.
 Adequate critical capacity and analytic ability; some understanding of relevant issues; some familiarity with the literature FZ 0-69 0 Failure Failure to meet the above criteria